 Here’s how you’ll go about creating a living trust in the Old Line State:

-- Create a trust document, either by yourself using an online program or with the assistance of a lawyer.
+- Create the trust document: You can do this either by yourself using an online program or with the assistance of a lawyer.

 What Is a Living Trust?

-A living trust is simply a legal framework into which property and assets can be transferred.
+A living trust is simply a legal framework into which you transfer your property and assets into.
 It is established by a document.
 A trust has a trustee who is in charge of managing the trust and distributing assets to its beneficiaries according to its instructions.
 You can name yourself as trustee or pick someone else, oftentimes a child or trusted relative.

 One type of living trust is an irrevocable living trust.
 This type of living trust is permanent.
 Once it’s established, the person who created the trust cannot remove property or modify the trust without getting permission from everyone named in the trust.
 The trust assumes ownership of the property placed in it.
-Thus, taxes are paid via the trust.
+Thus, you pay taxes through the trust.

 Another type of living trust is a revocable living trust.
 This type of trust is more flexible, as the person who creates the trust can modify it as he or she desires.
 The grantor maintains ownership of the property and pays any relevant taxes as usual.